Hits Radio Lancashire

-Rock FM is an Independent Local Radio station based in Manchester, England, owned and operated by Bauer as part of the Hits Radio network.
+Hits Radio Lancashire, formerly Rock FM, is an Independent Local Radio station, owned and operated by Bauer Media Audio UK as part of the Hits Radio network.
 It broadcasts to Lancashire, North West England.

-As of December 2022, the station has a weekly audience of 196,000 listeners according to RAJAR.
+As of March 2025, the station has a weekly audience of 188,000 listeners according to RAJAR.

 Overview

 Originally launched in 1982 as Red Rose Radio, transmitting on 97.3 MHz and 999 kHz (301m MW).
 The FM frequency transmission changed when the station split to 97.4 MHz in 1990.

 In 1990, Red Rose Radio was split into two stations - Red Rose Rock FM using the FM frequency and Red Rose Gold on the medium wave frequency.
 Rock FM was given its name as the station was initially going to be based in Blackpool, Lancashire.
 However the agreement for the studio premises subsequently fell through and the station remained in Preston.

-The managing director was Dave Lincoln, with Mark Matthews as programme director, and at that time the station was owned by the Miss World Group, later known as Trans World Communications (owned by Owen Oyston) and which subsequently became part of Bauer Radio (previously EMAP Radio).
+The managing director was Dave Lincoln, with Mark Matthews as programme director, and at that time the station was owned by the Miss World Group, later known as Trans World Communications (owned by Owen Oyston) and which eventually became part of Bauer Radio (previously EMAP Radio).